Developing Extensions

 zed_extension_api = "0.1.0"

-Make sure to use the latest version of the zed_extension_api available on crates.io.
+Use the latest version of the zed_extension_api available on crates.io.
+Make sure it's still compatible with Zed versions you want to support.

 In the src/lib.rs file in your Rust crate you will need to define a struct for your extension and implement the Extension trait, as well as use the register_extension! macro to register your extension: